replicatedhq/kurl.sh/src/markdown-pages/add-ons/weave.md

 ### This add-on is deprecated.

 As of March 27, 2023, the Weave add-on is deprecated.
 The Weave add-on might be removed from kURL after September 31st, 2023.
 Existing installations that use the Weave add-on are supported during this deprecation window.
-We recommend that you remove the Weave add-on and use the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on instead on or before September 31, 2023.
+We recommend that you remove the Weave add-on on or before September 31, 2023 and instead use the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on.
 For more information about how to migrate from Weave, see [Migration from Weave](https://kurl.sh/docs/add-ons/flannel#migration-from-weave).

 ## Summary